 Several international airlines fly to Casablanca Mohammed V International Airport from Europe, the USA, and the Middle East.
 In addition, the domestic train network is a great way to travel within the country as it’s well-managed, convenient, and pretty cheap.

 Casablanca Mohammed V International Airport

-Casablanca Airport (CMN) is located in Nouasseur, a suburb 30 km south-east of Casablanca.
-Passengers with smartphones, laptops and tablet computers equipped with a Wi-Fi function will be able to have access to the free of charge internet service in the Airport.
+Casablanca Airport (CMN) is located in Nouasseur, 30 km southeast of Casablanca city center.
+Passengers with smartphones, laptops, and tablet computers equipped with a Wi-Fi function will have access to the free-of-charge internet service in the Airport.
 So calling Uber service would be easy for passengers with no International roaming.

 Visa – Requirement

-For US Citizens you must have a valid passport with at least one blank page.
+For US Citizens, you must have a valid passport with at least one blank page.
 Visas are not required for visits lasting less than 90 days.
-Check your visa requirement based on county of citizenship.
+Check your visa requirement based on the county of citizenship.